MicheleMeazzini/MicheleMeazzini/README.md

 # 👋 Hi there!
 I'm Michele Meazzini

+🎓 Master's Student in Artificial Intelligence and Data Engineering at the University of Pisa 💻 Bachelor’s Degree in Computer Engineering at the University of Pisa

+🔍 About Me

 I'm currently pursuing a Master's degree in **Artificial Intelligence and Data Engineering** at the **University of Pisa**, after earning my Bachelor's degree in **Computer Engineering** from the same university.

 I live in **Altopascio (LU), Italy**, and beyond my academic and professional interests, I'm really enjoy **playing videogames** and **fitness**.